fabiodrneles/fabiodrneles/README.md

 I'm Fábio from Brazil, and i do content on Design and Developement.
 I really enjoy learning languages and frameworks like javascript, python, Vuejs and Ionic.
 I also enjoy wireframing, ui, ux and design in general.

-Skills: HTML / CSS / JS / VUE JS / IONIC
+Skills: HTML / CSS / JS / VUE JS / IONIC / ELECTRON

 <br />